 Further, experts note, the EPFO faces quintessential problems of a governmental organisation.
 “The EPFO as a pension fund body should pull up its socks, it needs to handle the corpus more efficiently, and be more receptive to genuine complaints.
 Employers often find it problematic dealing with it, not for any compliance issue, but acute non-interpretation of the law,” says Atul Gupta, partner, Trilegal.

 However, labour unions say making provident fund optional will take away a safety net for bottom of the pyramid workers.
 “Making it non-mandatory will offer leeway to employers to force workers to opt out.
 It is an essential security measure for the working class,” says DD Sachdev, secretary, AITUC.

 It also goes against the government’s aim of making India a pensioned society.
 “The objective of this move seems to diverge from the idea of a pensioned society.
 It is also against the government attempts to bring sectors into the formal economy,” says Subramanyan Sreenivasaiah, chief executive officer of Ascent HR, a consulting firm.

+The labour ministry is on a drive to increase the ambit of EPFO.
 Encouraging firms to enrol their workers under schemes run by EPFO, a three-month campaign has been launched beginning January 1 where employers will be granted amnesty for not registering their employees.
 It clearly sees no reason to do away with provident fund.